shyampurk/kitchen-tracker/Deploy.md

 Step 4 - Login to Bluemix console via cf tool and select the space.

-Step 5 - Change directory to the server application root (kitchen-tracker) under the cloned github repository.
+Step 5 - Change directory to the server application root (kitchen_tracker) under the cloned github repository.

-Step 6 - Run the following command to push the application code
+Step 6 - Run the following command to push the application code to bluemix

 		'cf push'

+Once successfully pushed, the aerver application will be automatically started.
+You can check its state in your bluemix dashboard and see that its state is set to 'Running'